-El Niño technically means unpredictable weather, but in some parts of the country, it has meant a welcome two-winter respite from the layer upon layer of snow we get some years.
-But if you haven’t checked on your portable generator in ages and now think you’re in the clear, don’t relax too much.
+El Niño technically means unpredictable weather, though in some parts of the country, it has meant a welcome two-winter respite from the layer upon layer of snow we get some years.
+Nevertheless, if you haven’t checked on your portable generator in ages and now think you’re in the clear, don’t relax too much.
 Late winter and early spring, with hard rains and the lingering potential of a crippling glaze of sleet, still can pack a punch to the utility power we so take for granted.

 Take a few minutes, then, to fill up a thermos with coffee or hot chocolate, and head out to wherever you keep that generator.
 Your objective: to ensure it will start when you need it.
 How difficult that’ll be depends on how much attention you’ve been giving the machine, represented below by two alternate states of readiness: